oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 - OAB – The OAB is an offline version of the GAL leveraged by clients in Cached Mode.
 - Outlook Address List - An Outlook Address List is a subset of the mail-enabled objects.
 By default, a number of Address Lists are created, however, additional Address Lists can be created as required.

-Address Book and Address List Design Decisions for all agencies and implementation types.
+Address Book and Address List Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---